-ForcesWatch observe and respond to ways in which the military is being promoted as a normal part of everyday life.
-We believe that uncritical support for the armed forces stifles concerns about how young people are recruited and limits debate on alternatives to war.
+Over the last 15 years, ForcesWatch has observed and responded to ways in which the military has been promoted as a normal part of everyday life.
+We believe that uncritical support for the armed forces stifles debate about alternatives to war and the enormous damage that is done to those involved in conflict.

-There is concern that some government initiatives, such as Armed Forces Day, seek to manufacture a climate of uncritical national pride in the armed forces in order to garner public support for foreign policy.
+In this period there have been many government initiatives – such as Armed Forces Day, promoting ‘military ethos’ in schools, the Cadet Expansion Programme and the Armed Forces Covenant – that seek to manufacture a climate of uncritical national pride in the armed forces in order to maintain recruitment levels and garner public support for defence and foreign policy.
 Policies promoting the interests of the armed forces are embedding the military into many of our civilian institutions.

-These questions arise when we look at changes in civil-military relations changes in recent years.
-To explore if this amounts to a process of militarisation, we use the following to define militarism as:
+To explore if changes in civil-military relations in recent years amount to a process of militarisation, we use the following to define militarism as:

-There is much evidence to indicate that these aspects of militarism have intensified over the last decade or more.
-This 'new tide of militarisation' can be traced through policy and practice and adds up to a concerted effort by government and the armed forces, and supported by others, to promote the military, recruitment to the armed forces, defence spending and military approaches to conflict situations.
+There is much evidence to indicate that these aspects of militarism have intensified.
+This ‘new tide of militarisation’ can be traced through policy and practice and adds up to a concerted effort by government and the armed forces, and supported by others, to promote the military, recruitment to the armed forces, defence spending and military approaches to conflict situations.

 Useful resources